tymondesigns/jwt-auth/docs/auth-guard.md

 ### invalidate()

-Invalidate the token (add it to the blacklist)
+Invalidate the token (add it to the blacklist).

 ```php
 auth()->invalidate();